Surrogate-guided sampling designs for classification of rare outcomes from electronic medical records data: Methods

-where in \eqref{sgs_eq:penalized_logistic_regression}, $L=1$ refers to Lasso regression (\cite{tibshirani1996regression}) and $L=2$ refers to Ridge regression (\cite{le1992ridge}).
-For a concrete example of application of classification models such as \eqref{sgs_eq:penalized_logistic_regression}, consider the task of classifying radiology reports for subject vertebral fracture status.
-For this natural language processing (NLP) motivated task, simple features $\tilde{X}^T_i$ may be derived using bag-of-words (BOW) representations, while outcomes $Y_i$ obtained through abstraction.
-More sophisticated feature engineering is common in NLP, but for the characterization of efficient designs we illustrate using a simple learning approach.
-For subject $i$, the BOW feature vector $\tilde{X}_{i}$ has binary elements $X_{ij} = I(t_j \in \text{report}_i)$ with unique terms $t_j$ obtained by concatenating all reports, while the abstracted outcome label $Y_i$ is the clinician-defined indicator of vertebral fracture.
-For data required towards fitting \eqref{sgs_eq:penalized_logistic_regression}, note that while extracting features is relatively cheap, obtaining outcome statuses is time-consuming.
-Therefore, for clinical outcome identification tasks, a sample needs to be drawn from the EMR cohort $\mathcal{D}$ for outcome abstraction so that both $\tilde{X}_i$ and $Y_i$ are available for machine-learning development and evaluation.\\
+where in \eqref{sgs_eq:regularized_logistic_regression}, $L=1$ refers to Lasso regression (\cite{tibshirani1996regression}), $L=2$ refers to Ridge regression (\cite{le1992ridge}), and $\lambda=0$ is equivalent to logistic regression without regularization.
+For a concrete example of application of classification models such as \eqref{sgs_eq:regularized_logistic_regression}, consider the task of classifying radiology reports for subject vertebral fracture status.
+For this NLP motivated task, features $\tilde{X}_i$ may be derived using bag-of-words (BOW) representations (for subject $i$, the BOW feature vector $\tilde{X}_{i}$ has binary elements $X_{ij} = I(t_j \in \text{report}_i)$ with unique terms $t_j$ obtained by concatenating all reports), while outcomes $Y_i$ must be obtained through abstraction (clinician-defined indicator of vertebral fracture).
+We consider sampling designs to select records for outcome abstraction so that both $\tilde{X}_i$ and $Y_i$ are available for machine-learning training and validation.\\

-Denote the sample $\mathbf{D}^S(n)$, having sample size $n$ and sampling design $S$.
-Typically, the assumption on $S$ is simple random sampling (SRS) from $\mathcal{D}$.
-However, due to the expected low number of cases from naturally rare clinical outcomes, using SRS to select reports for abstraction is often inadequate.
-In machine-learning a common procedure is oversampling to artificially increase sample prevalence where cases are randomly replicated at the analysis stage.
-However, oversampling does not generate new information, rather simply re-weighs existing data.\\